Terms and Conditions

 12.4 Clients must not record, screenshot, download, or distribute any session content, materials, resources, or community discussions without prior written permission from the Business.

-12.5 Unauthorized recording or distribution of Business content may result in immediate termination of services without refund and potential legal action.
+12.5 Unauthorised recording or distribution of Business content may result in immediate termination of services without refund and potential legal action.

 13. Technology & Third-Party Platforms

-13.1 Services are delivered via third-party platforms including but not limited to Slack, HealthTech.Systems (Go High Level), Google Workspace, Stripe, and Vimeo.
+13.1 Services are delivered via third-party platforms including but not limited to Slack, HealthTech.Systems, Google Workspace, Stripe, Asana and Vimeo.

 13.2 The Business is not responsible for and accepts no liability for: